enowars/enowars8-service-piratesay/documentation/README.md

-# Pirate Prattle
+# Pirate Say

-Pirate Prattle is a TCP-server written in C that presents itself as a pirate-themed dark web forum service.
+Pirate Say is a TCP-server written in C that presents itself as a pirate-themed dark web forum service.
 The service contains various logs dictating/accounting the achievements of scammers.
 The service contains the following file types:

 - .log files: these are standard log files without any password protection
 - .treasure files: these files are protected by a password input that contain a format string vulnerability